 Amend Your Driving Habits

 You may have heard this before: how you drive your car can save you money.
 Don’t over-rev your car as this burns fuel.
 If you accelerate too quickly you could be burning up unnecessary fuel too.
-Also try to avoid driving at full throttle and then breaking suddenly.
-This is not only dangerous but it also has detrimental effects on the engine and contributes to excessive fuel consumption.
+Also, try to avoid driving at full throttle and then braking suddenly.
+This is not only dangerous but also has detrimental effects on the engine and contributes to excessive fuel consumption.

 Regular Motor Maintenance